DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 # Project Objective

 For this data analysis project, I have conducted SQL subqueries to analyse countries and regions who are potentially high-risk in regards to Anti-Money Laundering procedures, using the Index of Economic Freedom 2023 as my dataset.
+The link to the dataset can be found here on [Kaggle](https://www.kaggle.com/datasets/mlippo/freedom-economic-index)

 # Index of Economic Freedom